neeraj552/Chat_APP/README.md

 ## technology
-this app is realtime chat appliction . this app is build by using java language with the help of swing ,awt and socket programming. you can easily run this programm on intellij,netbean ..
+this app is realtime chat appliction . this app is build by using java language with the help of swing (GUI FrameWork) ,AWT(ABSTRACT WINDOW TOOLKIT)and Socket programming. you can easily run this programm on intellij,netbean ..
 .
 ## Requirements
-you have to Java development kit(JDK for short),don't worry JDK also contains The java Runtime Eniviroment(or JRE) Which is The Core of a java Program.
+first install Java development kit(JDK for short),don't worry JDK also contains The java Runtime Eniviroment(or JRE) Which is The Core of a java Program.
 .You need install intellig,netbean whatever you prefer..
+       ..all set.......